kuqmua/tufa_project/README.md

 thread 'main' has overflowed its stack fatal runtime error: stack overflow
 ```
+* todos with github links on place to do

 ### check warning/errors(not the same)
 1. cargo check